Recommended For CyberKnife Treatment

-Cyberknife treatment is suggested for patients in distress from cancerous or non-cancerous tumors in some parts of the body, such as:
+Cyberknife treatment is recommended for patients suffering from cancerous or non-cancerous tumors in several areas of the body, including:

-Cyberknife treatment can be used alone or in conjunction with chemotherapy, relying upon the size and place of tumor.
-The system is specifically suggested for patients in distress from inoperable tumors or brain tumors.
+Cyberknife treatment can be used alone or in conjunction with chemotherapy, depending on the tumor size and location.
+The procedure is especially recommended for patients suffering from inoperable tumors or brain tumors.

-Cyberknife treatment is not suggested for patients experiencing one or more of the below:
+Cyberknife treatment is not recommended for patients suffering from one or more of the following:

 ● Spinal instability